 What Exactly is a Powered USB Hub?

 Think of a powered USB hub as a power strip for your USB devices.
 It’s a compact gadget that plugs into a single USB port on your computer and expands it into multiple ports.
 The key difference, and its main advantage, lies in its dedicated power source.
 Unlike unpowered (or “bus-powered”) hubs that draw a limited amount of electricity directly from your computer, a powered USB hub connects to a wall outlet via its own AC adapter.
+For browse all usb hubs articles on this site.

 Why You Absolutely Need a Powered USB Hub